magaldima/magaldima/README.md

 ## I'm a student, engineer, and entreprenuer

-- I'm the Founding Engineer at [Chariot](https://www.givechariot.com/) where we on a mission to change the way people give in order to grow the kindness market to 10% of GDP.
+- I'm the Founding Engineer at [Chariot](https://www.givechariot.com/) where we are on a mission to change the way people give in order to grow the kindness market to 10% of GDP.

 - Previously, I led a team of engineers at BlackRock where I helped build Aladdin Wealth.